d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 - User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode -> Prompt for credentials
 - User Account Control: Only elevate executables that are signed and validated -> Enabled
-- User Account Control: Switch to the secure desktop when prompting for elevation -> Enabled (Docs says it is enabled by default, but it is off on my Parallels VM somehow)\n## Control Panel
+- User Account Control: Switch to the secure desktop when prompting for elevation -> Enabled (Docs says it is enabled by default, but it is off on my Parallels VM somehow)
+## Control Panel

 ### Allow Online Tips